-- 23. We obtained a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing was complete.
-We selected all misappropriations on the listing, obtained supporting documentation, and observed that the Sheriff reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the Sheriff is domiciled. - 24.
-Observed that the Sheriff has posted on its premises and website, the notice required by R.S.
+- 25. We obtained a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing was complete.
+We selected all misappropriations on the listing, obtained supporting documentation, and observed that the Sheriff reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the Sheriff is domiciled as required by R.S.
+24:523. - 26.
+We observed that the Sheriff has posted on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.